Lauiskk/Lauiskk/README.md

 🔭 I’m currently working on my development as a back-end developer

-🌱 I’m currently learning Golang, soon will learn other languages like Ruby.
+🌱 I’m currently learning Python, soon will learn other languages like Ruby.
 I'm interested in C# and .net too, but now I want to learn Ruby.

 👯 Nowadays im working at Fitbak as a Back-end developer!